Professor, Department of Biology

 Research Interests: p53 Tumour Suppressor Gene, Apoptosis, Senescence, Cancer and Progeria

-Wheaton K, Campuzano D, Ma W, Sheinis M, Ho B, Brown G and Benchimol S. (2016).
-Premature senescence in Hutchinson Gilford Progeria Syndrome (HGPS) cells results from p53 activation in response to replication stress.
-Submitted
+Wheaton K, Campuzano D, Ma W, Sheinis M, Ho B, Brown G and Benchimol S. (2017).
+Progerin-induced replication stress facilitates premature senescence in Hutchinson Gilford Progeria Syndrome.
+Mol.
+Cell.
+Biol.
+37: e00659-16.

 Ma W, Lin Y, Xuan W, Iversen PL, Smith LJ, Benchimol S. (2012).
 Inhibition of p53 expression by peptide-conjugated phosphorodiamidate morpholino oligomers sensitizes human cancer cells to chemotherapeutic drugs.
 Oncogene 21: 1024-1033.